Skip to main content

 AI is revolutionising the way companies develop digital marketing strategies and content creation.

 In fact, OpenAI’s ChatGPT-4 language model is a state-of-the-art chatbot that makes it feel like you are communicating with a person rather than a machine.
 It has the ability to understand intent and fulfill user's needs and is making waves in the technology industry.
-ChatGPT-4 recently passed the bar exam with a 40% improvement in its score since the previous ChatGPT 3.5 model took the exam.
-Not only did it pass, but it also beat 90% of lawyers to land in the top 10 percentile of all results (OpenAI, 2023).

 This is an exponential revolutionary improvement compared to other AI technology we’ve seen over the past century.
 However, AI must be more regulated to better address social and business needs due to its power to create digital content across any industry.